Explore the incredible flora and fauna New Zealand hosts with our detailed guide.

 From the albatross to the penguin, there’s a diverse array of species to discover.

 In particular, you’ll want to keep an eye out for the little blue penguin.
-The world’s smallest penguin species, they can be found in many of the country’s coastal regions.
+The world’s smallest penguin species, they can be found in many of the country’s coastal regions, including Dunedin (where lots of other wildlife can be spotted).

 See penguins in the wild